ward208k/CS207_Project/README.md

 V1:
 This version is designed to show basic input/output of the Arduino system, lighting up an LED when you press a button.
 This is mostly to get a feel for the input/output process and get an understanding of what the rest of the project will focus on, as well as making a modular system.
-I build this version on two seperate breadboards (three technically, but one is attached to the Arduino its self), and will re-use the buttons for V2, and the LED array for V3.
+I built this version on two seperate breadboards (three technically, but one is attached to the Arduino its self).
 This build can be completely skipped if the maker is confident with his/her ability to understand input/output.

+V2:
+This version is just the valve setup and body building.
+Used specifically for testing to see if the valves all are working properly and that everything is connected correctly.
+Simply press the test buttons on each valve and see if you get feedback.
+You can also use a 9 volt battery to test the wires, although you will not be able to use a 9 volt battery for the final project.

 # Team
 =====